spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 ## Configure your Backup in MinIO

-The following details are required to configure a backup location in AWS:
+The following details are required to configure a backup location in MinIO:

 1. **Location Name**: Name of your choice.